fdilke/ice-exercise/ice-example-prez.md

 With this architecture in place, the main driver program instantiates and manipulates domain objects, referred to by their IDs, using the specified behaviours.

-It registers an artist, a fictiitous band called The Clueless Tea Boys, then registers two releases for them, an EP and an album, and populates these with songs.
+It registers an artist, a fictitious band called The Clueless Tea Boys, then registers two releases for them, an EP and an album, and populates these with songs.